Articles on: Developer API

 }

-Here, "human": 88.0 means that given our 0.7 threshold, about 60% of the text is AI-generated, while the remaining 40% is human-written.
-Similarly, "scoreZeroGPT": 50.0 signifies that the text is likely 50% human-written as per ZeroGPT.
-Same goes for the rest of the other detectors.
+Here, "result": 88.0 indicates the AI-ness of the input.
+This means that given it is greater than the 50% threshold, the text is AI-generated.
+Similarly the values under the result_details indicate the Human-ness of the input.
+For example "scoreZeroGPT": 50.0 signifies that the text is likely 50% human-written as per ZeroGPT.
+The Same goes for the rest of the other detectors.

 Sentence Level AI Detection

-The sentence level AI Detector runs on top of a websocket based protocol.
+The sentence-level AI Detector runs on top of a WebSocket-based protocol.

-Here are the necessary steps needed to get sentence level results for your text.
+Here are the necessary steps needed to get sentence-level results for your text.

-- Connect to the websocket
+• Connect to the WebSocket

-- Listen for all events received from the websocket
+• Listen for all events received from the WebSocket

-- Send a document_watch request
+• Send a document_watch request

-- Receive a document_id event
+• Receive a document_id event

-- Take the id generated by the document_id response and submit a document for AI Detection
+• Take the id generated by the document_id response and submit a document for AI Detection

-- Start receiving document_chunk events. document_chunk events will return each sentence together with the sentence level result
+• Start receiving document_chunk events. document_chunk events will return each sentence together with the sentence-level result

-- When the document finishes processing, you will receive a document_done event.
+• When the document finishes processing, you will receive a document_done event.

-Connect to the websocket
+Connect to the WebSocket

-This endpoint allows you to establish the websocket connection
+This endpoint allows you to establish the WebSocket connection

 **POST ** https://ai-detect.undetectable.ai/ws/$USER_ID